This Cuba tour is great for the first-timer or for the person who finds it easiest to set aside a long weekend to getaway!

-Dinner tonight at another great restaurant.
+Dinner reservations will be made tonight at another great restaurant.
 Overnight in Havana.
-(B, L, D)
+(B, L)

 This morning drive to Pinar del Rio to see some of rural Cuba.
 Visit Soroa and Las Terrazos, two beautiful communities with lush covered hills and ecologically sensitive residents.
 We will have lunch at a campesita in the area, providing a good sense of rural life and the people, as well as their local music.

-Return to Havana late afternoon and possibly talk with a Cuban medical professional who can discuss the medical system in Cuba.
+Return to Havana late afternoon return to Havana.
 Dinner in another nice restaurant.

 Morning to visit the San Jose market and perhaps one other meeting before going to the airport for your afternoon departure.
 One final meal will be a Cuban lunch.
 (B, L)